django-getpaid/django-getpaid/README.rst

         def get_buyer_info(self):
             return {"email": self.buyer.email}

+        def get_currency(self):
+            return "EUR"

         def get_description(self):
             return self.description

+.. note:: If you already have an Order model and don't want to subclass ``AbstractOrder``
+    just make sure you implement all methods.

 Inform getpaid of your Order model in ``settings.py`` and provide settings for payment backends: